Standardized Images and Evaluation Metrics for Tomography: Results

-We have introduced the intensity spectrum analysis of tomographic images and their corresponding sinograms as an additional diagnostic tool.
+We have introduced the intensity (gray-value) histogram analysis of tomographic images and their corresponding sinograms as an additional diagnostic tool.

-In Figure~\ref{fig:ola_mlem}, we study the image and sinogram spectra for several MLEM stages (3, 9, 24, and 48 iterations).
+In Figure~\ref{fig:ola_mlem}, we study the image and sinogram intensity histograms for several MLEM stages (3, 9, 24, and 48 iterations).

 In addition we show the utility of this tool investigating how the number of angular projections used in reconstruction affects image quality (Figure~\ref{fig:ola_iter}).
-A Shepp-Logan phantom, simulated using an "ideal collimator," serves as the ground truth.
-Reconstructions were performed using sinograms with 32, 64, and 256 uniformly distributed planar projection.
+A Shepp--Logan phantom, simulated using an ``Ideal Collimator,'' serves as the ground truth.
+Reconstructions were performed using sinograms with 32, 64, and 256 uniformly distributed \mbox{planar projections.}

-In Figure \ref{fig:ola_iter}, we present the intensity spectra of the "Ideal Image" and those of the reconstructed images for each projection set.
-As the number of projections increases, the spectral peaks in the reconstructed images become narrower, progressively converging toward the spectrum of the "Ideal Image".
-This demonstrates and quantifies that increased angular sampling enhances the reconstruction’s ability to recover accurate intensity distributions, particularly around localized high-intensity regions (e.g., "hot spots"), resulting in higher resolution.
+In Figure \ref{fig:ola_iter}, we present the intensity histograms of the ``Ideal Image'' and those of the reconstructed images for each projection set.
+As the number of projections increases, the intensity histogram peaks in the reconstructed images become narrower, progressively converging toward the intensity histogram of the ``Ideal Image''.
+This demonstrates and quantifies that increased angular sampling enhances the reconstruction’s ability to recover accurate intensity distributions, particularly around localized high-intensity regions (e.g., ``hotspots''), resulting in higher resolution.

-Interestingly, Figure \ref{fig:ola_iter}, which displays the intensity spectra of the corresponding sinograms, shows that the overall spectral shape of the sinograms remains rather insensitive to the number of projections.
+Interestingly, Figure \ref{fig:ola_iter}, which displays the sinogram intensity histograms, shows that the overall shape of the intensity histogram of the sinograms remains rather insensitive to the number of projections.
 This indicates that while the information content of the sinogram may appear similar, the resolution and fidelity of the final reconstructed image are significantly influenced by the density of angular sampling.
-The image spectra capture with greater sensitivity than sinogram-based metrics alone.
+The intensity histogram of the image capture with greater sensitivity than sinogram-based metrics alone.

-In the next example (Figure~\ref{fig:ola_statistics}), we present the intensity spectra of reconstructed images and sinograms obtained from different levels of statistics.
-Artifacts during reconstruction -because of statistical fluctuation on the sinograms that allow the migration of image intensity to neighboring pixels- contribute to the distortion of the spectrum.
-Higher levels of statistics lead to sharper peaks on the spectrum.
+In the next example (Figure~\ref{fig:ola_statistics}), we present the image intensity histograms and sinogram intensity histograms obtained from different levels of statistics.
+Artifacts during reconstruction---because of statistical fluctuation on the sinograms that allow for the migration of image intensity to neighboring pixels---contribute to the distortion of the intensity histogram.
+Higher levels of statistics lead to sharper peaks on the intensity histogram.